 We could see the Declaration, in other words, as a “speech act,” that created a promise; a promise that was made in a context of the devastation of the earth, the displacement and killing of Indigenous people, and the enslavement of Africans.
 It happened, in other words, in a climate of injustice that Northern and Southern states have continued through compromises to protect American prosperity.
 There is no soul here, but a promise that has not yet been kept.

 Why does the promise remain unfulfilled?
 Because we have not changed our national climate from a climate of injustice to a climate of justice.
 We have certainly protested against injustices but fighting against injustice does not create a climate of justice.
-That requires the repair of social relations, the sharing of communal wealth, and the restoration of our natural habitat.
+That requires the repair of social relations, the sharing of communal wealth, and the restoration of our shared habitat.